puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 * [Using plugins][plugins]: How to arrange plugins (such as custom facts and custom resource types) in modules and sync them to agent nodes.
 * [Documenting modules][documentation]: How to write good documentation for your modules.

-### A note on module names
+### Naming your module {:.concept}

+Your module has two names: a short name, like "mysql" and a long name that includes your Forge username, like "puppetlabs-mysql".

-Because many users have published their own versions of modules with common names ("mysql," "bacula," etc.), the Puppet Forge (Forge) requires that module names have a username prefix.
-That is, if a user named "puppetlabs" maintained a "mysql" module, it would be known to the Forge as "puppetlabs-mysql". **Be sure to use this long name in your module's [metadata.json file][inpage_metadata].**
+The Puppet Forge requires the module long name.
+This name is composed of your Forge username and the short name of your module.
+For example, the user named "puppetlabs" maintains a "mysql" module, which is known to the Forge as "puppetlabs-mysql". **Be sure to use this long name in your module's [metadata.json file][inpage_metadata].** This helps disambiguate modules that might have common short names, such as "mysql" or "apache."

-However, your module's directory on disk must use the short name, without the username prefix.
+However, your module directory on disk **must** use the short name, without the username prefix.
 (Module directory names cannot contain dashes or periods; only letters, numbers, and underscores).
-Using the the build action will do the right thing as long as the metadata.json is correct.

-### Another note on module names
+As long as you have the correct long name in your `metadata.json` file, the `puppet module build` command will use the correct names in the correct places.

-Although the Puppet Forge expects to receive modules named `username-module`, its web interface presents them as `username/module`.
-There isn't a good reason for this, and we are working on reconciling the two; in the meantime, be sure to always use the `username-module` style in your metadata files and when issuing commands.
+> **Note**: Although the Puppet Forge expects to receive modules named `username-module`, its web interface presents them as `username/module`.
+Always use the `username-module` style in your metadata files and when issuing commands.

-## Create a Puppet Forge account
+## Create a Puppet Forge account {:.task}

-Before you begin, you should create a user account on the Puppet Forge (Forge).
-You will need to know your username when publishing any of your modules.
+To publish your modules to the Puppet Forge, you need to create a Puppet Forge account.

-1. Start by navigating to the [Forge website][forge] and clicking the "Sign Up" link in the sidebar:
+1. Start by navigating to the [Forge website][forge] and click **Sign Up*:

-![The "sign up" link in the Puppet Forge sidebar][signup]

 2. Fill in your details.
+The username you pick will be the first part of your module long name (such as "bobcat/apache").

-After you finish, you will be asked to verify your email address via a verification email.
-Once you have done so, you can publish modules to the Forge.
+3. After you sign up, you will receive a verification email.
+After you verify your email, you can publish modules to the Forge.

-## Prepare the module
+## Prepare your module {:.task}

 If you already have a Puppet module with the [correct directory layout][fundamentals], you can continue to the next step.